Starting in v17.0, FormIt offers a new type of geometry: Meshes.

 However, you can repaint Meshes and move individual Meshes created as a result of different materials applied to faces (see above).

-However, DWG files converted to Meshes (a different type of mesh known as a Linemesh) will retain the ability to snap to edges and vertices.
+However, DWG files converted to Meshes (a different type of mesh known as a Linemesh) will retain the ability to snap to and inference to Mesh edges.

 Meshes cannot have Levels applied to them.